 (and sport had been a dig draw for the Rousler).
-My view is that
+And so it became

-going in there… The good change was the introduction of a roof
+The Grapevine with the biggest improvement being the introduction of a roof

-terrace that will be a great place to catch the evening sun during
+terrace that is a great place to catch the evening sun during

 of the pub near the windows is nice but the rest suffers from the fact

 that it is basically a converted and extended shop unit.
-The
+Most of

 lighting and the rear section is